6 Tips for Millennials on Buying a Home in New York

 If a listing looks too good to be true, it probably is.

-If it’s not being sold by a licensed realtor, it probably is a scam.
-If they balk when you tell them you need a lawyer to look it over before you hand money to them, run.
+If it'sa licensed realtor is not selling it, it probably is a scam.
+Run if they balk when you tell them you need a lawyer to look it over before you hand money to them.

-Above all, never buy a place you have never seen before in person.
+Above all, never buy a place you have never seen in person.

 Know Your Neighborhood